 Government-wide and fund financial statements - The government-wide financial statements (the statement of net position and the statement of changes in net position) display information about the primary government (the District) and its component unit.
 These statements include the financial activities of the overall government.
 As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.
 Exceptions occur only when the elimination of such activity would distort the expenses and revenues reported by function.
 These statements distinguish between the governmental and business-type activities of the District.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other nonexchange transactions.
-Business-type activities are financed to external parties.
+Business-type activities are financed in whole or in part by fees charged to external parties.